Informizely provides three types of surveys that you can use to collect feedback from your customers:

 Or, an exit intent survey can be shown at the moment that a visitor is about to leave your site.

-For a website survey to be shown in your website, a small code-snippet needs to be added to the web pages of your website.
+For a Website Survey to be shown in your website, a small code-snippet needs to be added to the web pages of your website.

 You can add extra parameters to a survey's public link, e.g. a user ID.
 All parameters will be stored as custom properties and will be shown on the reporting pages for survey responses.
+A parameter and its value are appended to the link as a name=value pair, where the first pair must be preceded by a '?' and possible others by a '&'.

-Full page surveys on your own website
+Full-page surveys on your own website

-Optional follow-up questions are asked in a full page survey on a landing page on the Informizely website.
+Optional follow-up questions are asked in a full-page survey on a landing page on the Informizely website.

 Depending on the web app that you integrate with, the actual integrated HTML may look somewhat different that what is shown in the preview in the Informizely dashboard.
 If needed, you can change and style the HTML snippet to fit your purpose, as long as the links in it are kept the same.

-When you create an embedded survey you specify the app to integrate with (this can be changed later).
+When you create an Email Survey you specify the app to integrate with (this can be changed later).
 On the survey's "Settings" page you can get the HTML snippet that can be used in your app.
 This HTML snippet contains one link per answer that a user can select.
 By default, some app-specific information is added as parameters to the links, if available.
 This can be a user ID, email address, first name and last name.
 You can remove or change any parameter that you want, and you can also add extra parameters, which will be stored as custom properties and will shown on the reporting pages for survey responses.